dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 2. **Configuration**: Your application's dependencies are installed and the application is built.
     - In Python, dependencies are loaded from `requirements.txt`.
 In TypeScript, they are loaded from `package-lock.json`, or from `package.json` if the latter is not present.
 You must provide one of these files to successfully deploy.
 The maximum size of your app after all dependencies are installed is 2 GB.
     - In TypeScript, your application is built using `npm run build`.
-    - DBOS Pro subscribers can [configure](#configuring-application-deployment) _setup steps_ to run before the application is built.
-These steps are meant to customize the runtime environment for your application, for example installing system packages and libraries.
     - All database migrations specified in your [dbos-config.yaml](#configuring-application-deployment) are run on your cloud database.
 3. **Deployment**:
     - Your application is deployed to a number of [Firecracker microVMs](https://firecracker-microvm.github.io/) with 1vCPU and 512MB of RAM by default.
 DBOS Pro subscribers can [configure](../cloud-tutorials/cloud-cli#dbos-cloud-app-update) the amount of memory allocated to each microVM.